CraigChamberlain/SolarLunarDate/README.md

 I have a written up the justification and specification of the SolarLunarCalendar [here.](https://craigchamberlain.github.io/SolarLunarDate/)

 ## Example Calendar
-There is also a simple diagramatic representation of each Calendar year from 1700 - 2082 [here.](https://craigchamberlain.github.io/SolarLunarCalendar)
+There is also a simple diagrammatic representation of each Calendar year from 1700 - 2082 [here.](https://craigchamberlain.github.io/SolarLunarCalendar)

 ## About this Utility
 The utility is currently largely contained in a .Net Standard Class Library -